nestordemeure/breviarium/data/english.md

 Announce that if anyone makes a request directly to you, you will grant it.
 However, if they arrange the request through others, deny it.
 Announce that in the future, all indirect requests will be denied.

-### Assuming Various Affections
+### Managing Emotions

-Compile examples of emotions and expressions from poetry, such as those found in the *Palatium Eloquentiae*[^poem], and practice the ones you need until you have mastered them.
+Compile examples of emotions and expressions from poetry, such as those found in the [*Palatium Eloquentiae*](https://archive.org/details/bub_gb_HSr-RWjM08YC)[^poem], and practice the ones you need until you have mastered them.

 [^poem]: Most likely [Louis II de Bourbon, Prince of Condé](https://en.wikipedia.org/wiki/Louis,_Grand_Cond%C3%A9)'s [*Reginae Eloquentiae Palatium sive Exercitationes Oratoriae*](https://archive.org/details/bub_gb_HSr-RWjM08YC) (which roughly translates to *Palace of the Queen of Eloquence or Oratorical Exercises*).